BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 skills that give HP REBALANCED
 	(LoD BO was removed and we lost WAY to much HP and mana, With these changes + life leech change you actually are rewarded a bit for attack rating requirement and being closer to danger.
-	Also i think meele is supposed to be the mega tank, and with PD2 changes to HP bonuses meele feels not fun for me without this ranged feels like 100% safer)
+	Also i think melee is supposed to be the mega tank, and with PD2 changes to HP bonuses melee feels not fun for me without this ranged feels like 100% safer)

+freeze and chill duration vs monsters in hell difficulty buff (x2)
+	( i noticed that every skill in PD2 that freeze or chill have duration GIGA nerfed compared to LoD, from 65%+ nerf to even 90%+ - for example freezing arrow from 4 seconds at max synergy to 0.4s {it's 0.5 in PD2 patch notes but in game it's 0.4}
+	So i buffed freeze and chill by reducing penalty in hell difficulty, it's now like in nightmare difficulty.
+	Before if a skill had 0.4 second freeze duration it was only 0.1 seconds in hell difficulty.
+	Now it will last 0.2 seconds in hell difficulty.
+	With that buff we still not freeze as long as we can in LoD, but i think it's good enough. )

 skill changes:

+	BARBARIAN battle cry back at Season 4 DURATION
+	( Battle cry duration back at 12 seconds + 0.4 seconds per level from 5 seconds at all levels)

-	battle cry duration buffed from 5 seconds to 12 (still weaker duration than in season 4, it was 12 seconds +0.4 per lvl, with only 5 seconds there is no point for this to be on CTA for example, because if you want to use it with that item you have to switch->cast->swith and THEN do dmg for what..
-4 seconds? and then repeat? not fun)
+	{ with only 5 seconds there is no point for this to be on CTA for example, because if you want to use it with that item you have to switch->cast->swith and THEN do dmg for what..
+4 seconds? and then repeat? not fun.)

-	BO changed to: lvl 1 +350 hp , mana +175 (stat/lvl no change) (THIS IS STILL GIGA NERFED compared to VANILLA D2 where you get +95%+ to HP and MANA,)
+	BO changed to: lvl 1 +350 hp , mana +175 (stat/lvl no change) (THIS IS STILL GIGA NERFED compared to VANILLA D2 where you get +95%+ to HP and MANA,) (barb merc provides same bonus as in unmodded PD2-he uses new lvl 1)

-	lycanthropy changed to LoD values (basically i change hp buff skills so we can almost reach hp levels of LoD, yes even with all the buffs here we still have less hp compared to LoD)
+	lycanthropy changed to LoD values ( basically i change hp buff skills so we can reach (or almost reach) hp levels of LoD )

 	+20% lvl 1/ +5%/lvlup